 Boswell began work on the Life shortly after Johnson's death in 1784, but it wasn't completed until almost 7 years later.

 The first edition, dedicated to Joshua Reynolds, was published in two volumes on May 16, 1791.
 An additional volume was published in 1794 and shortly thereafter a partly revised 2nd edition of the whole work.
-Boswell died in 1795, and so it was a friend of his and Johnson's - the Shakesperean scholar Edmond Malone - who edited some additional hitherto unpublished material into what is today known as the standard editions published in 1799 and 1804.
+Boswell died in 1795, and so it was a friend of his and Johnson's - the Shakespearean scholar Edmond Malone - who edited some additional hitherto unpublished material into what is today known as the standard editions published in 1799 and 1804.

 In 1831 was published a revised edition by John Croker, which was much ridiculed in a review by Thomas Macaulay.
 Macaulay's review is considered to have been chiefly responsible for Boswell's poor reputation from the 1830s until the discovery of his personal papers in the 1920s and 1930s.
-(Click here for a discussion of Boswell's reputation and Macauley's influence)
+(Click here for a discussion of Boswell's reputation and Macaulay's influence)